 Potential side effects

 Generally, there are fewer side effects with lower dose pills and these still provide good contraceptive protection.
-It’s important to remember though - very low dose pills must be taken at about the same time every day.
+However, it’s important to remember that very low dose pills must be taken at about the same time every day.

 Breakthrough bleeding is a more common problem for females taking a very low dose pill compared to those taking one with a higher dose of oestrogen.
 Pills containing higher oestrogen are also more likely to be associated with nausea, breast tenderness, bloating and headache.

 Pills containing drospirenone have been shown to have a higher risk of venous thromboembolism/DVT in retrospective studies.
 Recent prospective studies have challenged the evidence but at this stage, we believe there is insufficient evidence to support this and therefore the risk remains.

 Pills containing dienogest have a higher risk for causing mood changes, depression, weight gain and changes in libido.
 They also carry a higher risk of developing venous thromboembolism/DVT.

 For both drospirenone and dienogest, the risk of venous thromboembolism/DVT is increased further if you are a smoker and/or have a BMI >30 (obese, not just overweight).